sportdogfood/clear-round-datasets/addrefresh.md

 }

 Hard rules
-- Organizer/venue/authority first; cite URLs.
+- Organizer/venue/authority/USEF/FEI first; cite URLs.
 - Prefer official_* values when present; otherwise use show_* fallbacks (and record which were used in meta.notes).
-- If a fact isn’t published, set null + add a brief note.
+- Only set ratings when explicitly published or provided as overrides; otherwise set to null with a brief note.
 - JSON only.
 No commentary.